Walk This Way - Dog Training & Behavior Modification in the Catskills of NY

 THE DOG RUN BULLY

-What you should do if your teenager starts trouble
+What you should do if your dog starts trouble

 Make sure you have many trips that end on a good note, meaning you leave before Buster gets into trouble.
 The difference will be made clear in that you’ll swiftly and silently remove him when he’s gotten himself into a fight.
 You’ll happily remove him when it’s just time to go and you might even want to pop a treat in his mouth the second you’re out the dog run gate.